Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "Right, sir."
 And Haruhi took the next five minutes getting all their orders (as Ranka finally got his wit back and started to prepare them) and another fifteen to finally give to each customer their orders.

 "No wonder Kyoya-kun recommended this shop," the burly man said as he took a sip of his coffee.
-"It really tastes delicious."
+"This really tastes good."

 "Oh yes.
 He said if we want to taste the most delicious coffee we should go here."
 The burly man frowned.
 "Although we got lost along the way.
 He didn't tell us your shop was practically hidden.
 And the people that we asked for directions kept on running away."